-The MCA believes that Vodafone and go Mobile have engaged in coordinated practice for the past eighteen months.
-At a wholesale level coordination is focused on not granting access to alternative providers whilst at the retail level the focal point is price.
+The MCA believes that Vodafone and go mobile have engaged in coordinated practice for the past eighteen months.
+At a wholesale level, coordination is focused on not granting access to alternative providers whilst at the retail level, the focal point is price.
 Such a strategy is beneficial for both operators since it enables them to:

-- o maintain a symmetric dominant position in market; - o continue to make supernormal profits in the long-run; - limit potential competition which would likely lower market prices and reduce revenues; and - maintain their vertically integrated dominant position in the market.
+- maintain a symmetric dominant position in the market; - o continue to make above normal profits in the long-run; - limit potential competition which would likely lower market prices and reduce revenues; and - o maintain their vertically integrated dominant position in the market.

-This preliminary conclusion is supported by a number of factors including:
+This conclusion is supported by a number of factors including:

 - High and symmetric market shares;

 - Highly concentrated market;

-- Evidence of lack of price competition price have remained stable for the past eighteen months, no introduction of on-net tariffs;
+- Evidence of lack of price competition prices have remained stable for the past eighteen months;

 - Existence of high entry barriers;

 - Homogeneous products and product portfolios;

-- Sustained high profitability of Vodafone and Go mobile;
+- Sustained high profitability of Vodafone and go mobile;

 - Evidence of parallel behaviour;

 - Lack of potential competition;

 - Low countervailing buyer power; and

 - No offer of wholesale access and call origination services.

-Consequently, the MCA concludes that Vodafone Malta Ltd. and Moblsle Communications Ltd. should be designated as having jointly (collectively) significant market power in the wholesale access and call origination market.
+Consequently, the MCA concludes that Vodafone Malta Ltd. and MobIsle Communications Ltd. are designated as having jointly (collectively) significant market power in the wholesale access and call origination mobile market.